 Diagnostic Trouble Code (DTC) P0036 Code stands for HO2S Heater Control Circuit (Bank 1 Sensor 2).
 The P0036 code gets set when the PCM perceives a potential problem with the bank 1 sensor 2 O2 sensor heater control circuit.
 Sensor 2, referred to as the downstream sensor, is after the catalytic converter while bank 1 points to the side where the cylinder #1 is located.
 Most modern vehicles use a heated oxygen sensor (HO2S) that has a heating element that quickly brings the sensor to operating temperatures.

 Note: If you want to learn where Bank 1 is, you can read our guide here.

 The downstream (post-converter) HO2S primarily gets used for post catalyst monitoring.
 It does this by checking the oxygen content of the exhaust gas after exiting the catalytic converter.
 Each HO2S compares the oxygen content of the surrounding air with the oxygen content in the exhaust stream.

-The heater circuit may be supplied power or ground by the PCM, which brings the sensor up to operating temperature rather quickly.
+The heater circuit may get supplied power or ground by the PCM, which brings the sensor up to operating temperature rather quickly.
 Typically, the PCM controls the HO2S’ heater circuit based on the signals from the engine coolant temperature and engine load.

 The HO2S has to reach the optimal operating temperature (typically 570°F) to ensure that it’s sending accurate voltage signals to the PCM.
 The faster the heated oxygen sensor reaches that temperature, the faster the sensor will start sending an accurate signal.
 The heater circuit minimizes the time needed for this to happen.